 Mendi Benigni, Instructional Technologist

-Mendi is an Instructional Technologist and works primarily with the School of Education, Health & Human Performance and the departments of English and Philosophy.
+Mendi is an Instructional Technologist and works primarily with the School of Education, Health & Human Performance.
 She has a degree in International Relations from Roanoke College but has always loved computers.
 So when an opportunity opened to become a Mac tech she couldn’t say no. She’s been working in the computer/technology field since the early 90s and loves every minute of it, especially working with mobile and video technologies.
 She is married to Vince Benigni, a professor in Communication, and has an awesome daughter who keeps her on her toes.

 Amy Ostrom, Instructional Technologist

-Amy Ostrom is an Instructional Technologist who works primarily with the School of the Arts, Department of Communication, and the Department of Sociology and Anthropology.
+Amy Ostrom is an Instructional Technologist who works primarily with the School of the Arts.
 She has a bachelor’s degree in English with an emphasis in Education and Theater from Erskine College.
-She also has a Master’s plus 30 in Special Education, specializing in Educational Technology and Content Delivery from the University of South Carolina.
+She also has a Master’s plus 30 in Special Education, specializing in Educational Technology and Content Delivery from the University of South Carolina and is a Certified Distance Education Trainer.
 She loves collaborating with faculty to find ways to integrate technology into the classroom and beyond to meet the needs of all learners.
-At home, Amy enjoys hanging out with her husband, new son, and two cats: Hawkeye and Honeycutt.
+At home, Amy enjoys hanging out with her husband, son, and two cats: Hawkeye and Honeycutt.

 Laura Plotts, Instructional Technologist

-Laura Plotts is an Instructional Technologist and works primarily with the School of Languages, Cultures and World Affairs and the Departments of History and Religious Studies.
+Laura Plotts is an Instructional Technologist and works primarily with the School of Languages, Cultures and World Affairs.
 She has a degree in English from the Ohio State University.
 She started working with faculty as a sales representative for Harcourt Brace, where she helped integrate the publisher’s technology resources into their teaching.
 She is married to Chris Warnick, an associate professor in English.